Xiaomeng-Yang/STR_benchmark_cleansed/README.md

 # STR_benchmark_cleansed

-Download cleansed lmdb datasets for the six benchmarks from [BaiduCloud](https://pan.baidu.com/s/1VGJR43eBbxpk-hZ9MVf62A)(psw:rnso) and [GoogleDrive]()
+Download cleansed lmdb datasets for the six benchmarks from [BaiduCloud](https://pan.baidu.com/s/1VGJR43eBbxpk-hZ9MVf62A)(psw:rnso) and [GoogleDrive](https://drive.google.com/file/d/1xFYOGCNUdUwHdnDWk2fQVHmlSBcEV3zG/view?usp=sharing)

 Despite the widespread use of the six benchmarks (IIIT5k[1], SVT[2], IC13[3], IC15[4], SVTP[5] and CUTE[6]) for scene text recognition, we have noticed that there are mislabeled images in the benchmark.
-Although Baek et al.[7] provided a version of cleansed labels for benchmark datasets, there are still several mislabeled images.
+Baek et al.[7] provided a version of cleansed labels for benchmark datasets.
+However, there are still several mislabeled images.
 We conduct further verification of these labels.
 The mislabeled examples can be classified into three types: missing character, alphabetic error, and completely wrong.
-We will provide the cleansed benchmark datasets to ensure a more accurate evaluation of scene text recognition models.
+Hope the cleansed benchmark datasets to ensure a more accurate evaluation of scene text recognition models.
+If you notice that there are still mistakes, please point out that and we can update the labels of the benchmarks.

 ## Reference
 [1] A. Mishra, K. Alahari, and C. Jawahar.
 Scene text recognition using higher order language priors.
 In BMVC, 2012.